Sen. Alexander Explains Decision Not To Call Witnesses In Trump Impeachment Trial

 Citing an argument by Trump attorney Alan Dershowitz, Alexander said, "Forty presidents have been accused of abuse of power since Washington.
 So, many presidents have done inappropriate things.
 I think it's appropriate for me as a United States senator to say, 'Mr. President, you shouldn't do that.'
 But that doesn't mean that I should take it upon myself to vote, to remove him from office and take him off the ballot.
 I think that's up to the people."

-Democrats had hoped that Alexander, who has announced he will be retiring at the end of his current term, might be a vote in favor of witnesses.
+Alexander who has announced he will be retiring at the end of his current term, said he still supports President Trump's reelection.

 It would take four GOP senators voting with the Democratic caucus to call for witness testimony.

-Shortly after Alexander made his announcement, Sen. Susan Collins, R-Maine, announced she will vote to call witnesses.
+Shortly after Alexander made his announcement on Thursday, Sen. Susan Collins, R-Maine, said she will vote in favor of calling witnesses.

-In a statement, she said on Thursday, "I believe hearing from certain witnesses would give each side the opportunity to more fully and fairly make their case, resolve any ambiguities, and provide additional clarity.
+In a statement, she said, "I believe hearing from certain witnesses would give each side the opportunity to more fully and fairly make their case, resolve any ambiguities, and provide additional clarity.
 Therefore, I will vote in support of the motion to allow witnesses and documents to be subpoenaed."

+As the impeachment trial resumed Friday, Sen. Lisa Murkowski, R-Alaska, said she will vote no on witnesses.
+Murkowski was another Republican whom Democrats had hoped would support hearing from witnesses.